 There are no calls to rand so the call to srand in the beginning and the generation of the seed, which is always zero, can be ignored.

-Lines 34-43 and 49-52 also just update variables that are not actually used, so the following main is all that is actually needed:
+Lines 34-43 and 49-52 also just update variables that are not used, so the following main is all that is actually needed:

 int main(int argc,char **argv) {